Lavandula angustifolia 'Munstead'

 How to Grow and Care

-It was reportedly named for Munstead Woods in England where the plant was grown by garden designer Gertrude Jekyll (1843-1932).
+This plant was reportedly named for Munstead Woods in England, where the plant was grown by garden designer Gertrude Jekyll (1843-1932).

 - Back to genus Lavandula